TNRKit

 Using these norms you could, for example, calculate the free energy of the critical classical Ising model:

-You could even compare to the exact value, as calculated by Onsager:
+You could even compare to the exact value, as calculated by the Onsager solution:

 3.1e-07